Course design and set-up

-- A step-by-step guide to developing a clear and directive syllabus following the Montclair Syllabus Template.
+- Try a step-by-step guide to developing a clear and directive syllabus following the Montclair Syllabus Template.
 Also, here is a preview of OFA’s Montclair Syllabus.

-- Course planning: course goals, learning objectives, and assessments.
-Related, Write your syllabus right: Clear and directive (worksheet)
+- Or, read through Course planning: course goals, learning objectives, and assessments.
+Related, Write your syllabus right: Clear and directive (worksheet).

 - Familiarize yourself with Montclair’s grading standards and default scale.